pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Unlike default impls, which provide _an_ implementation, generic blanket impls provide _the_ implementation, so they are not overridable.
+Unlike default impls, which provide _an_ impl, generic blanket impls provide _the_ impl, so they are not overridable.

 ```rust
 use std::fmt::Debug;